MaginnGroup/Cassandra/Documentation/source/guides/input_files.rst

 | ``kappa_dih`` *Integer(2)*
 | ``rcut_cbmc`` *Real(3,1)* [*Real(3,2)*]

-Cassandra utilizes a configurational bias methodology based on sampling a library of fragment conformations :raw-latex:`\cite{Shah:2011}`.
-This section sets a number of parameters required for biased insertion/deletion (refer to the sections ``# Prob_Insertion``, ``# Prob_Deletion`` and ``# Prob_Swap`` and configurational regrowth (``# Prob_Regrowth``).
+Cassandra utilizes a configurational bias methodology based on `sampling a library of fragment conformations <https://doi.org/10.1063/1.3644939>`_.
+This section sets a number of parameters required for biased insertion/deletion (refer to the sections ``# Prob_Insertion``, ``# Prob_Deletion`` and ``# Prob_Swap`` and
+configurational regrowth (``# Prob_Regrowth``).